pblischak/fluidigm2purc/docs/crunching_clusters.rst

-..
-Crunching_Clusters:
+.. _Crunching_Clusters:

 Processing PURC Clusters
 ========================

-The crunch_clusters script takes the output from PURC and will determine the haplotype configurations for your samples.
+The crunch_clusters script takes the output from PURC and will determine the haplotype configurations for your samples using the sozes of the resultig clusters.
 These clusters are the output from :ref:`PURC <Running_PURC>`.
 To see all of the options for running the script, type `crunch_clusters -h`.

+During this part of the pipeline, we use the taxon-ploidy table to determine the number of haplotypes that should be output (e.g., a diploid should have 2, a tetraploid 4, etc.).
+We also use the per locus error rates table to calculate the probability that a given cluster is a sequencing error.
+The :ref:`Haplotyping Tutorial <Haplotyping>` provides details on the mathematical model that we use for this step.

 .. code:: bash

-  crunch_clusters --input_fasta loc1_clustered_reconsensus.afa --species_table taxon_df.txt \
+  crunch_clusters --input_fasta loc1_clustered_reconsensus.afa \
+                  --species_table output-taxon-table.txt \
-                  --error_rates error_df.txt --locus_name loc1
+                  --error_rates output-locus-err.txt --locus_name loc1

-We can also treat the locus as haploid by specifying the`--haploid` flag.
+We can also treat the locus as haploid by specifying the ``--haploid`` flag.
-This can be used for chloroplast or mirochondrial loci, as well as for nuclear loci when all we want is the primary cluster.
+This can be used for chloroplast or mitochondrial loci, as well as for nuclear loci when all we want is the primary cluster.

-To loop through all of the clustered loci, we can use a bash script and a for loop to analyze each locus.
-If the loci under consideration are haploid, add the `-hap` flag.
+To go through all of the clustered loci, we can use a bash script and a for loop to analyze each locus.
+If the loci under consideration are haploid, add the ``--haploid`` flag.

 .. code:: bash

   # List all of the loci using the error rates file
   for l in $(tail +2 error_df.txt | awk '{print $1}')
   do
-    crunch_clusters -i $l_clustered_reconsensus.afa -s taxon_df.txt \
+    crunch_clusters -i $l_clustered_reconsensus.afa -s output-taxon-table.txt \
-                    -e error_df.txt -l $l
+                    -e output-locus-err.txt -l $l
   done